vkhushi101/funfun_python/billing_discrepancy_detector/README.md

 ## Overview

-Middesk processes large volumes of invoices from its partners.
+Our platform processes large volumes of invoices from its partners.
 Occasionally, discrepancies occur between the **amount billed** and the **actual usage** of services recorded in internal logs.
 This project is a tool to detect those discrepancies.

 You are provided with three data files: